 By nature, birds are geared to respond to sound, so it's no wonder that so many seem to enjoy hearing various types of music.
 When teaching your bird how to dance, try to choose a fun, upbeat tune to train your bird with.
 Rhythmic songs with medium to fast tempos tend to encourage most parrots to get moving quickly.

 03 of 06

-Set an example for your bird.
+Set an Example for Your Bird

 It sounds like a silly idea, but sometimes birds learn best when they are given an example.
 If your bird doesn't seem to be getting the hang of dancing on his or her own, it may be necessary for you to step in and give your pet a demonstration.
 Turn the music up and dance around to show your bird how fun it can be.
 Many time this will excite parrots to the point that they will start dancing along with you before they even realize what they're doing.

 04 of 06

 If your bird still doesn't dance despite your best demonstrations and other efforts, then you may consider showing your pet some videos of other birds "cutting a rug."
 Oliver, my Indian Ringneck Parakeet learned to dance this way, after watching videos of some other birds having a virtual dance party on YouTube.
 Search online and make a playlist of your favorite dancing bird videos to share with your pet.
-Birds generally love watching other birds, and usually they will emulate what they see.
-This can be one of the quickest ways of encouraging your bird to dance or perform an array of other tricks and behaviors.Continue to 5 of 5 below.
+Birds generally love watching other birds, and usually, they will emulate what they see.
+This can be one of the quickest ways of encouraging your bird to dance or perform an array of other tricks and behaviors.Continue to 5 of 6 below.

 05 of 06

-As with all training exercises, it's important to reward your pet for any progress he or she makes toward learning the behavior that you're trying to teach.
+As with all training exercises, it's important to reward your pet for any progress it makes toward learning the behavior that you're trying to teach.
 Even if your bird isn't a full-blown dancing machine after the first few training sessions, rewarding progress in increments is key to helping your pet understand the behavior that you want them to learn.